 The training is designed to increase week to week so you build slow, steady, and consistently towards your goals.
 The Tuesday workouts consist of intensity such as intervals, hills, and tempo to improve your fitness.
-The Sunday workouts are endurance building towards the goal race distance.
+The Saturday workouts are endurance building towards the goal race distances of 10K or Half marathon.
 Your training schedule will include workouts for you to do on your own throughout the week which will help you see more progress.
 If you can’t make a workout, you will have the schedule to continue to follow the plan.

-We will prepare you for the Cool Moon 13.5 mile.
-Cool Moon also offers an 11.5 miler and 5K for those wanting to participate in those options.
+We will prepare you for the Peacock Gap 10K and Half Marathon.
+Peacock Gap also offers a 30K and 5K for those wanting to participate in those options.

 - RRCA Level 1 Coach